Four-year Master’s program in Dental Science with advanced clinical training

 - Language: English (courses and degree thesis) and Swedish (clinical training)

-- The program consists of five courses, including a degree thesis, over a period of two years
+- The program consists of five courses, including a degree thesis, over a period of four years

 - Theoretical program includes lectures, discussion, exercises and home study etc.